Make the most of your University experience

 Whether you're a prima ballerina or a novice painter, we've got the facilities and expertise to help you improve your skills and enjoy the arts.

-- join arts societies through the Students' Union
+- join arts societies through The SU

 - buy a music card and book a practice room at The Edge